 At each vertebral level, a pair of spinal nerves exit through small openings called foraminae (one to the left and one to the right).
 These nerves serve the muscles, skin and tissues of the body and thus provide sensation and movement to all parts of the body.
 The delicate spinal cord and nerves are further supported by strong muscles and ligaments that are attached to the vertebrae.

-- It occurs after an injury or blow to the head
+- Neck pain after an injury or blow to the head or neck

 - Fever or headache accompanies the neck pain